garthg/petitions-visualization/README.md

 geographic and temporal exploration of the dataset.
 A live demo is available at http://antislaverypetitions.pythonanywhere.com or you can run the demo locally by following the instructions in the Usage section of this README.
-A detailed writeup of the project will be made available as well.
+A detailed writeup can be found in the included pdf file petitions_mapview_project_documentation.pdf.

 The project has been done in collaboration with Radcliffe Institute for Advanced Study [2] and with help from the Harvard Institute of Quantitative